 For the past decade, CSP’s main focus has been on demonizing Islam and Muslims under the guise of national security.
 Statements from Frank Gaffney and other CSP staffers, along with claims made in CSP publications, have become increasingly conspiratorial in nature, making such claims as Muslims are attempting to overthrow the US government from within, and that Shariah law is trumping the constitution in American courts.

-In 2010, CSP teamed up with some of America’s most notorious anti-Muslim activists, who Gaffney referred to as “Team B II,” to produce a report titled “Shariah: The Treat To America.”
+In 2010, CSP teamed up with some of America’s most notorious anti-Muslim activists, who Gaffney referred to as “Team B II,” to produce a report titled “Shariah: The Threat To America.”
 The name “Team B II” is a nod to the original “Team B,” a group of conservative analysts commissioned by the CIA in 1976 to evaluate classified information on the threat the Soviet Union posed.
 That evaluation has been declassified, and determined to be mostly inaccurate, having grossly exaggerated the threat the Soviet Union then posed to the United States.
-A Senate investigative committee found in 1978 that the members of the original Team B had “yielded a flawed composition of political views and biases.”
+In 1978 a Senate investigative committee found that the members of the original Team B had “yielded a flawed composition of political views and biases.”

 Nevertheless, the CSP-produced report focused on what it called the “preeminent totalitarian threat of our time: the legal-political-military doctrine known within Islam as shariah [sic].”
 The report is a 170-page compendium of conspiracy theories and anti-Islamic claims, including the notion that “many of the most prominent Muslim organizations in America are front groups for the Muslim Brotherhood,” which, the report claims, is trying to implement Shariah law across the U.S. and around the world.